Tochinoshin Tsuyoshi: Family

 Tochinoshin was married in January 2016 to a childhood friend.
 His first child, a girl named Anastasia, was born in Georgia in November 2017.
 His wife and daughter were still in Georgia at the time of his tournament victory in January 2018 and Tochinoshin told reporters that because of his sumo commitments he would not have time to visit them until May.

 In March 2018, Japanese media reported he was having an affair with another woman.
 For that reason, the relation with his wife, who was still living in Georgia, deteriorated, and they divorced in 2018 or 2019.
 He went back to Georgia in Autumn 2023, but his ex-wife refused to meet with him, and in 2024, he reported he was only able to see his daughter twice.

-He then remarried with a Japanese woman named Eimi, one year his elder, and in April 2023, they had a boy named whom he named Khareba, after his grandfather.
+He then remarried with a Japanese woman named Eimi, one year his elder, and in April 2023, they had a boy whom he named Khareba, after his grandfather.

 Fighting style

 Tochinoshin favoured yotsu-sumo techniques, preferring to grapple with rather than push his opponents.
 His stablemaster urged him to concentrate on traditional forward moving sumo, in contrast to other European and Russian sumo wrestlers of the time who specialized in pulling techniques.
 His favourite grip on the mawashi was migi-yotsu, meaning he liked his right hand inside and his left hand outside his opponent's arms.
 His most common winning technique or kimarite was yori kiri or force out, but he also used his left hand grip to good effect by regularly employing uwatenage, or overarm throw.
+He was famous for lifting his opponents into the air, earning him the nickname "sky-crane".
 He was well known for his strength, and his muscular physique, with his thighs being measured at 90 cm around.